 Another option is using Goal Seek in Excel to find your break-even point.
-Goal Seek can also be used to find the sales need for any target profit you wish.
+I show how to do that here.
+Goal Seek can also be used to find the sales needed for any target profit you wish.

 An Example of Using Break-Even Analysis: Opening a New Location